-> Kenhanafuji is another Group A sire with 75% Itozakura with Fujiyoshi and the balance is Kedaka with Tottori.
+Kenhanafuji is another Group A sire with Itozakura with Shimane and the balance is Tottori.
 With excellent growth, the high subcutaneous fat thickness there is an associated high fertility expectation from strong scrotal size.
 Milk production and carcass traits will need attention.

-> 100% Tajima and high Tajima content comprise the marbling sires in Group B.
+100% Tajima and high Tajima content comprise the marbling sires in Group B.

 Yasufuku became a celebrated Tajima sire in Japan and his name means "palace".

 He scored top position in his progeny test in 1984 and set a high standard of carcass quality.
 The detection of the recessive genetic condition CL16 prompted the integration of other lines to reduce the presence of the recessives.
 His prowess was proved with the endorsement of superior sons by their published predicted breeding values which exceeded those from Yasufuku.

 The variability of marbling EBVs within Tajima sires is demonstrated in the following charts with published EBVs from Breedplan: